murabus/murabus/content/research/worksinprogress.md

 "Political Economy of Demographic Aging" (with Margarita Estévez-Abe)

-"Nonstationary Geography of Nationalization in the US" (with Cameron Wimpy)
+"Nationalization of Local Elections" (with Cameron Wimpy)

 "Local Media Access and Voter Confidence" (with Kexin Bai)